 - The Church member is in good standing.

-- Is experiencing a severe family crisis.
+- The applicant is experiencing a severe family crisis.

-- Is a victim of crime.
+- The applicant is a victim of crime.

 Process for Benevolence:

 - Elder or pastor receives request for benevolence.

 - Elder asks the member to complete benevolence form and informs them of the approval process and the timeline for approval.